Skip to main content

 National and local laws and policies to prevent VAW are strengthened, if needed, and implemented; favorable social norms, attitudes and behaviours are promoted; and policy and programming is increasingly informed by an expanded knowledge base on effective approaches to prevention of VAW

 There has been significant progress on this outcome in 2021.
-Four Zero Tolerance to Sexual Harassment policies were launched, endorsed, and disseminated in four educational institutions (Comilla University, Victoria College Cumilla, Patuakhali Government College, and Government Azizul Haque College) out of six project institutions.
-The policies were adopted to promote a violence-free campus and engage institutions’ higher management to prevent and respond to sexual harassment.
-Now, 980 students (566 women, 414 men) and 78 Sexual Harassment Prevention Committee (SHPC) members (28 women, 50 men) from all six (6) project institutions can act as leaders and activists for the prevention of VAW.
-They have improved their understanding of power relations and their ability to identify and address toxic behaviours within their campus and workplace.
-UN Women has contributed to this result by working with its partners at the field level and providing technical support in developing and implementing the Whole of School (WoS) Approach for violence prevention interventions at these educational institutions.
-Additionally, 1,132 duty bearers (442 women, 690 men) and 1,340 employees (704 women, 636 men) from local government institutions, chamber of commerce and industries, and selected factories are now more committed and have contributed to institutional change for VAW prevention.
-The adapted VAW prevention models for workplaces, which were introduced by UN Women, enable them to engage with their peer groups and fellow employees to identify different types of workplace-based sexual harassment and take action to respond to sexual harassment.
-UN Women provided technical support to the local implementing partners to adapt the globally evaluated models on community and family-based VAW prevention interventions – SASA!
-Together and Shomman O Shomotar Jeebon (adapted from Steppingstone) have been implemented with women and men from Bogura, Cumilla, and Patuakhali districts.
-Now 6,296 community people (4,588 women, 1,708 men) have a better understanding of the inequality in the power balance within their households, families, and societies, are aware of toxic relationships among couples, and are fully engaged in promoting healthy relationships for gender equal families and communities.
-UN Women, in partnership with WE CAN Alliance, UNFPA, UNHCR, and BRAC, led the adaptation and rolling out of SASA!
+Four Zero Tolerance to Sexual Harassment policies were launched, endorsed and disseminated in four educational institutions ( Comilla University , Victoria College Cumilla, and Patuakhali Government College and Government Azizul Haque College).
+The policies were adopted to promote a violence free campus and engage institutions’ higher management to prevent and respond to Sexual Harassment.
+Now, 980 students (566 females, 414 males) and 78 Sexual Harassment Prevention Committee (SHPC) members (28 females, 50 males) from 6 educational institutions can act as leaders and activists for the prevention of VAW.
+They have improved understanding of power relations and ability to identify and address toxic behaviours within their campus and workplace.
+UN Women has contributed to this result by working with its partners at field level and provided technical support in developing and implementing the Whole of School (WoS) Approach for violence prevention interventions at these educational institutions.
+Additionally, 1,132 duty bearers (442 females, 690 males) and 1,340 employees (704 females, 636 males) from local government institutions, chamber of commerce & industries, and selected factories are now more committed and have contributed to institutional change for VAW prevention.
+The adapted VAW prevention models for workplaces, that was introduced by UN Women, enable them to engage with their peer groups and fellow employees to identify different types of workplace-based sexual harassment and take actions to respond to sexual harassment.
+UN Women provided technical support to the local implementing partners to adapt the globally evaluated models on community and family based VAW prevention interventions – SASA!
+Together and Shomman O Shomotar Jeebon (adapted from Steppingstone) that have been implemented with women and men from Bogura, Cumilla and Patuakhali districts.
+Now 6,296 community people (4,588 females, 1,708 males) have better understanding on the inequality in power balance within their households, families, and societies, are aware of toxic relationship among couples and are fully engaged in promoting healthy relationships for gender equal families and communities.
+UN Women, in partnership with WE CAN Alliance, UNFPA, UNHCR, BRAC, led the adaptation and rolling out of SASA!
 Together, through a national cohort.
-UN Women also documented and disseminated knowledge on effective practices in preventing VAW to support other GBV practitioners in developing EVAW interventions and continued evidence-based advocacy.
+UN Women also documented and disseminated knowledge on effective practices in preventing VAW to support other GBV practitioners in developing EVAW interventions and conducting evidence-based advocacy.
 In 2021, its knowledge management work was expanded through the piloting of a COVID-safe Integrated Model Shelter that combines GBV services with women’s economic empowerment opportunities.
-This was proven to be highly beneficial for survivors of GBV who have been given the opportunities, skills, and resources to break the cycle of violence and be reintegrated into society.
-Since 2021, UN Women has expanded its focus on response to violence to strengthen the commitment of duty bearers to end gender-based violence.
-With this, the Prevention Strategy has been amended to include a stronger component on response.
+This was proven to be highly beneficial for survivors of GBV who have been given the opportunities, skills, and resources to break the cycle of violence and be reintegrated in society.
+The Theory of Change remains valid.
+However, since 2021, UN Women has expanded its focus on response to violence to strengthen the commitment of duty bearers to end gender-based violence.
+With this, the CGBV Prevention Strategy has been amended to include a stronger component on response.
 The approaches were also refined based on new partnerships.
-UN Women learned that to overcome the challenge of generating strong commitment from duty bearers, a strong engagement strategy should be part of the project design right from the very beginning.
-A robust component of response should be incorporated to address the exigent needs of victims and survivors.
+UN Women learned that, to overcome the challenge of generating strong commitment from duty bearers, a strong engagement strategy should be part of the project design right from the very beginning.
+A robust component on response should also be incorporated to address the exigent needs of victims and survivors.

 outcome XM-DAC-41146-BGD_D_4.1